nazmulidris/developerlife.com/_posts/2021-10-19-react-hooks-redux-typescript-handbook.md

    keyboard event.

    > ⚠ This might have something to do with [this](https://stackoverflow.com/a/56655447/2085356),
-   > functional components being stateless.
+   > function components being stateless.
 If things are declared inside of a function, then they
    > will be recreated everytime that function is run, vs if they are declared outside, then they
    > won't be recreated on every (render) call.